Answering some Cesarean Birth Questions

 Q. I had a previous cesarean and I haven’t yet gotten over feeling that I was a failure.
 I’m afraid this will affect my next birth and I’ll have another cesarean.

-A. You are no less a woman if you had a cesarean.
+A. You are no less a woman if you had a cesarean birth.
 After all, you nourished this baby through pregnancy, and your baby grew in your womb, even though the exit was not the one you planned on.
-Medical circumstances beyond your control may have led to your previous surgical birth.
+Medical circumstances beyond your control may have led to your previous cesarean birth.
 In all likelihood, you were doing the best you could at the time.

-This time around you can avoid feelings of regret by being informed and prepared, and following the suggestions we have given throughout this book on having a healthy pregnancy and efficient delivery.
-In our experience, women who begin studying up for a VBAC often realize that there were things they could have done to lessen their chances of having the cesarean.
-Mothers who can satisfy themselves that they did all they could to influence a positive birth outcome typically do not experience feelings of guilt and failure, because they realize they had a truly necessary cesarean.
+This time around you can avoid feelings of regret by being informed and prepared, and following the suggestions we have given on having a healthy pregnancy and efficient delivery.
+In our experience, women who begin studying up for a VBAC often realize that there were things they could have done to lessen their chances of having the cesarean birth.
+Mothers who can satisfy themselves that they did all they could to influence a positive birth outcome typically do not experience feelings of guilt and failure, because they realize they had a truly necessary cesarean birth.

 Q. Could my baby be less healthy if delivered by cesarean rather than vaginally?

-A. Your baby should not be any less healthy if delivered by cesarean.
-In fact, depending on why the cesarean is done, he could turn out to be healthier.
+A. Your baby should not be any less healthy if delivered by cesarean birth.
+In fact, depending on why the cesarean birth is done, he could turn out to be healthier.
 If a baby is found to be in distress during labor, waiting for a vaginal birth could compromise his health.
-Cesarean-birthed babies do often display the picture book round newborn head when compared to the typical “conehead” of a baby who worked his way through the narrow vaginal passage.
+Cesarean birth babies do often display the picture book round newborn head when compared to the typical “conehead” of a baby who worked his way through the narrow vaginal passage.
 Surgically birthed babies do sometimes require more suctioning right after birth.
 They tend to be a bit more mucusy, probably because fluid was not squeezed out of the lungs, as it would have been in vaginal birth.
-Cesarean-birthed babies are sometimes slower to breastfeed, which may be more a result of mother and baby being separated and the drugs used in labor.
+Cesarean birth babies are sometimes slower to breastfeed, which may be more a result of mother and baby being separated and the drugs used in labor.

 Q. So many women are having cesareans nowadays.
 It seems to be no big deal.
 What complications might happen?

 Q. My due date is almost here and my baby is still butt-down in the breech position.
-My doctor says it’s safest for my baby to be delivered by cesarean.
+My doctor says it’s safest for my baby to be delivered by cesarean birth.
 Is a cesarean necessary, or are there alternatives that are just as safe?

 Q. I had a vaginal herpes outbreak early in my pregnancy, but seem to be okay now.
 Will I need a cesarean section because of herpes?